dspetukhov/data-quality-automated-evaluator/README.md

 ## Features

-- **Comprehensive data quality evaluation**: A robust set of statistics as quality metrics to evaluate data over time.
+- **Comprehensive data quality evaluation**: A robust set of statistics as quality metrics to evaluate data changes over time.
 - **Flexible preprocessing**: Data filtering and transformations using SQL syntax handled by Polars.
 - **Outlier analysis**: Evaluation and visualization of anomalous data points based on IQR and Z-score criteria.
-- **Pretty visualizations**: Creates customized plots with outliers highlighted using Plotly.
+- **Pretty visualizations**: Customized plots with outliers highlighted using Plotly.
-- **Professional markdown reports**: Produces professional markdown report with stylish tables and plots.
+- **Professional markdown reports**: Produces professional markdown report with stylish tables and plots embedded.
-- **Configurable via JSON**: Primary preprocessing and reporting options are specified through a single, human-readable configuration file.
+- **Configurable via JSON**: Main preprocessing and reporting options are specified through a single, human-readable configuration file.

 [Back to table of contents](#table-of-contents)